weirdev/tersus/haskell/README.md

 3. Property objects
     includes arrays
     Since data, as refed by iotas, not vars, is immutable, should all "properties" just be functions?
+4. User defined functions
-4. Proof transformation v2
+5. Proof transformation v2
-5. Test against motivating example cases (safe access to lize of size known at runtime, parallel iteration of lists, provably safe doubly linked list)
+6. Test against motivating example cases (safe access to lize of size known at runtime, parallel iteration of lists, provably safe doubly linked list)

 Working Test cases: